Bruce Rasmussen

 Bruce Rasmussen (born March 18, 1961) is an American television producer and writer.
-He was supervising producer with the hit TV series Roseanne in 1992, for which he was awarded a Golden Globe, a Peabody, and a Humanitas Prize, and went on to produce The Drew Carey Show in 1995 and co-create Freddie in 2005.
+He was the supervising producer with the hit TV series Roseanne in 1992, for which he was awarded a Golden Globe, a Peabody, and a Humanitas Prize, and went on to produce The Drew Carey Show in 1995 and co-create Freddie in 2005.
 His other television credits include The Norm Show, Raines, Cane, Without a Trace, Trauma, The Middle, and The Defenders.